-In the previous pages, we have seen how ejection-from-the-inside can make the unknown knowable.
+In the previous pages, we have seen that ejection-from-the-inside makes the unknown knowable.
 For our inquiry into the validity and significance of the horoscope, it is important that we really let this ejection procedure sink in.
 After all, a horoscope is set up with ourselves at the center (5.2).
 Consequently, for our quest it now becomes relevant to understand how the horoscope is set up from that center.
 For this, we need to know a little bit more about projections (5.2) as used in the various measuring systems.

 To project is to throw forward

 To be able to locate astrological (and astronomical) elements, we make use of projections.
 The very word ‘projection’ already points to its essence.
 It is related to the concept of ‘throwing’.
 Its root, ‘ject’, is also found in the French verb ‘jeter’, which means ‘to throw’.

 We can distinguish different forms of throwing.
 ‘Ob-ject’ refers to something thrown against us or that is in our way.
 ‘Sub-ject’ refers to something thrown down before or under us, to be studied or ruled over.
 ‘E-ject’ refers to what is thrown out, ‘in-ject’ to what is thrown in and ‘ab-ject’ to what is thrown or cast aside.

 ‘Pro-ject’ literally means ‘throw forward’.
 If an idea is alive in you, you first see it before you in your mind’s eye, and then you throw it forward, making it into a project, in order to realize it.
 In the same way, you can cast a celestial body from space onto a picture plane, projecting it on that screen.

 1. by directly throwing itself outwards, from center to circumference, just as when we draw a circle using a pair of compasses.
 In this way, the center distributes itself equally in all directions via the radius, so that the circumference emerges as a perfect circle.